CNN TV

 With the free-for-all in both parties, is it possible that a brokered convention could occur on one side or the other?
 With the shortened primary season, we need a little fun in the process.
 Politics is afterall the greatest sport in America, if you participate.

-Shane from Dallas December 20th, 2007 4:55 pm ET
+December 20, 2007 at 4:55 pm |

 Simple, ….RON PAUL…… He’s the only one who can easliy beat Hillary or Obama.
 The establishment knows this, and they are panicing.
 He is picking up more speed than a train going down a mountain, while the others sit idley by watching.
 Any of them would kill for his voting and ethical record as well.